magomimmo/modern-cljs/doc/tutorial-18.md

 Suppressed exit
 ```

-Aside from receiving few *WARNING*s regarding the absence of a
+Aside from receiving few WARNINGs regarding the absence of a
 `:cljsbuild` in the project declaration, the `lein with-profiles user
 test` correctly returns the message that it can not locate the test
 command.